Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Still Individual Use, but with Expectations for Coordinating GenAI into Collaboration (RQ1)

 Across our interviews, participants expressed a wide spectrum of attitudes toward the use of GenAI in the newsroom, ranging from pessimistic to optimistic.
-Some viewed GenAI as a potential threat to journalistic rigor, fearing that it might \textit{“destroy the entire editorial process, make journalists lazier and less reflective, and ultimately lead them to rely on GenAI-generated text at the expense of their own writing skills”} (P22).
-Others held a more hopeful outlook, believing that \textit{“GenAI can significantly improve journalistic productivity by saving time on tedious tasks and freeing up energy for meaningful investigative work”} (P25).
+Some viewed GenAI as a potential threat to journalistic rigor, fearing that it might \textit{“destroy the entire editorial process, make journalists lazier and less reflective, and ultimately lead them to rely on GenAI-generated text at the expense of their own writing skills”} (\( P22_{\text{male, journalist}} \)).
+Others held a more hopeful outlook, believing that \textit{“GenAI can significantly improve journalistic productivity by saving time on tedious tasks and freeing up energy for meaningful investigative work”} (\( P25_{\text{female, journalist}} \)).

-Despite these differences, there was broad consensus on one point: the use of GenAI by individual journalists is already widespread and likely irreversible. \textit{“It’s nearly impossible to stop individual journalists from using GenAI,”} P15 noted.\textit{ “The best we can do is figure out how to manage it in the organizational level.”} P15 further contextualized this trend by drawing an analogy to broader societal shifts. \textit{“It’s not just journalists, everyone is using some form of GenAI nowadays,”} P15 explained. \textit{“Even eight-year-old child today is using GenAI.
-If school teachers cannot stop the child from using it, how could we possibly expect to stop a professional adult journalist?” }

-P2, a senior manager in her newsroom who was responsible for major organizational decisions and frequent communication with government authorities, cited a 2024 report by the research team from Xinhua News Agency \cite{xinhua2024responsibility}, the China’s most prominent state newspaper, stating that \textit{“very few newsrooms have expressed total rejection of GenAI in organizational level.
-Most are simply waiting for the right moment, for the GenAI technology to mature enough to be formally introduced into collaborative newswork.” }
+Despite these differences, there was broad consensus on one point: the use of GenAI by individual journalists is already widespread in 2025 in China and likely irreversible. \( P2_{\text{female, editor/manager}} \), a senior manager in her newsroom who was responsible for major organizational decisions and frequent communication with government authorities, cited a 2024 report by the research team from Xinhua News Agency \cite{xinhua2024responsibility}, the China’s most prominent state newspaper, stating that \textit{“very few newsrooms have expressed total rejection of GenAI in organizational level.
+Most are simply waiting for the right moment, for the GenAI technology to mature enough to be formally introduced into collaborative newswork.”}

-In P2’s view, whether GenAI should eventually be formally integrated into newsroom routines is hardly a matter for debate, since the \textit{“widespread individualized use of GenAI”} by journalists has already made its presence in newswork effectively irreversible; the real question is how this integration ought to take place.
-She emphasized that the issue was not contingent on any individual journalist’s pessimism or outright rejection of GenAI, nor was it realistically possible for newsrooms either to prohibit individual journalists from using GenAI or to reject the technology entirely at the organizational level.
-After all, P2 believed, individual journalists could always access GenAI on their personal phones or computers without informing the organization.
-As long as a subset of journalists within the organization were already making use of GenAI in their everyday work, skepticism at either the personal or organizational level could not meaningfully halt its diffusion.